kavigupta/neurosym-lib/_sources/README.md

 ## Asking for Help

 Feel free to reach out to Kavi Gupta or Atharva Sehgal.
-You can reach out to us in three ways:
+You can reach out to us in two ways:

 - In Person: Flag us down any time during the conference!
 - Via email: Reach out at `kavig@mit.edu` or `atharvas@utexas.edu`.